Senussi campaign: Reoccupation of Sollum

-To avoid an ascent of the escarpment by the Halfaya Pass with the Senussi waiting at the top, Peyton chose an inland route via the Median Pass 20 mi south-east of Sollum, using wells at Augerin and cisterns at Median and Siwiat on the plateau, for water.
+To avoid an ascent of the escarpment by the Halfaya Pass with the Senussi waiting at the top, Peyton chose an inland route via the Median Pass 20 mi south-east of Sollum, using wells at Augerin and cisterns at Median and Siwiat on the plateau for water.
 Reconnaissance flights by the RFC found small camps near the escarpments but no signs of defensive works at the passes.
 The slower moving infantry were to set off on 9 March, to arrive at dawn on 12 March and capture the Median and Eragib passes.
 The horsed column of the 2nd Mounted Brigade, artillery and the camel corps, were to leave on 11 March and rendezvous with Lukin on 13 March at Augerin.
-The infantry column reached Buq Buq on 11 March, the cavalry reached Alem abu Sheiba and next day the infantry column reached Augerin and armoured cars occupied the Median and Eragib passes.
+The infantry column reached Buq Buq on 11 March, the cavalry reached Alem abu Sheiba and on the next day, the infantry column reached Augerin; armoured cars occupied the Median and Eragib passes.
 The water supply was found to be insufficient for the cavalry column or all of the infantry.
 Peyton ordered Lukin to advance with two battalions and artillery and send the rest back to Buq Buq with the cavalry column, to join with Peyton and make a slow advance along the coast.
-Lukin advanced with the 1st and 4th South African battalions, the Hong Kong Mountain Battery and a Field Ambulance detachment.
-Next day, the reduced force ascended the plateau via the passes to Bir el Siwiat.
+Lukin advanced with the 1st South African Regiment, the 4th South African Regiment, the Hong Kong Mountain Battery and a Field Ambulance detachment.
+On 12 March the reduced force ascended the plateau via the passes to Bir el Siwiat.

 During 13 March, the forces with Peyton advanced to Bir Tegdida, 19 mi from Sollum but the cavalry remained at Buq Buq, after an erroneous report of insufficient water at Tegdida.
-Next day, the three columns concentrated near Halfaya Pass, 3 mi short of Sollum, the cavalry having caught up and the battalions with Lukin carrying water on camels.
+On 14 March, the three columns concentrated near Halfaya Pass, 3 mi short of Sollum, the cavalry having caught up and the battalions with Lukin carrying water on camels.
 Peyton sent the 2nd South African Infantry Battalion up the pass to join Lukin and continued along the coast.
-The approach march turned into an anti-climax as the Senussi departed from Sollum before the columns arrived and supply ships arrived next day.
+The approach march turned into an anti-climax as the Senussi had departed from Sollum before the columns arrived and supply ships arrived the next day.
 The Duke of Westminster's armoured cars pressed on to Bir Waer, which air reconnaissance reported to have been abandoned, to pursue the Senussi westwards.
 The armoured cars managed to drive at up to 40 mph on the hard desert surface and by-passed hundreds of Senussi.
 Having driven 25 mi west of Sollum, the main Senussi force was sighted and attacked.